Moliholy/Computer-Interation-Tobacco-Seller/README.md

 Computer-Interation-Tobacco-Seller
 ==================================

-Java application with consist on a program that sells tobacco.
+Java application which consists on a program that sells tobacco.